Towards Single-Lens Controllable Depth-of-Field Imaging via Depth-Aware Point Spread Functions: Experiments

 As depicted in Eq.~\eqref{eq:PSF MAP}, the depth-aware PSF map of the selected lens can be inferred by inputting the predicted depth value $d$ of the scene and the position $(h, w)$ of the corresponding image into the Omni-Lens-Field model.

 For a degraded image captured by the MOS, our AiF aberration correction method can recover an AiF aberration-free image that achieves wide DoF imaging.
 Based on the restored AiF image, by leveraging the predicted depth map and the depth-aware PSF map inferred by Omni-Lens-Field, an image can be obtained where the main subject remains distinctly visible, while the background is given the bokeh effect of any desired lens, thereby achieving a shallow DoF effect of different lenses, as depicted in Eq.~\eqref{eq:arbitrary dof imaging}.
-Note that both the subject and the range to be kept sharp are user-controlled.
-In this way, controllable DoF imaging is realized.
-The visual results are displayed in Fig.~\ref{fig:dof_control_flower}.
+Note that both the subject and the range to be kept sharp are user-controlled. \JQ{In this way, controllable DoF imaging is realized.
+The real-world outdoor controllable DoF image results are presented in Fig.~\ref{fig:real world dof}.}